The Trinnacle Trail Cover Photo

 Our Experience on The Trinnacle Trail

-As I mentioned earlier, we started and ended our walk at the Binn Green car park, which is free.
-There is another car park to the south of Dovestone Reservoir, but this one is pay & display, and to walk to The Trinnacle from here adds another 2km onto the hike.
+We started and ended our walk at the Binn Green car park, which is free.
+There is another car park to the south of Dovestone Reservoir, but this one is pay & display.

 From Binn Green car park, we followed the sign to the reservoir through the woodland and down a steep set of steps embedded into the dirt.
-Eventually, we came out through a wooden gate, and onto what looked like a road, though I never saw any cars on the few occasions I walked past it.
+Eventually, we came out through a wooden gate, and onto a road.

 set of steps leading into woodland area

-You have a choice here.
-You can swing a left and follow the road until you reach the reservoir or cross over into the woodland area, which is a bit more exciting and adventurous.
-It looked steep, but we took the second option and half-walked, half-skidded our way to the bottom.
+You can swing left and follow the road until you reach the reservoir or cross over into the woodland area and make your way down that way.

 signpost leading to dovestone reservoir